tnebooks/12th-physics/content.en/electrostatics/_index.md

 **EXAMPLE 1.19**

-A small ball of conducting material having a charge +_q_ and mass m is thrown upward at an angle _θ_ to horizontal surface with an initial speed _v_o as shown in the figure.
+A small ball of conducting material having a charge +q _ and mass m is thrown upward at an angle _θ_ to horizontal surface with an initial speed _v_o as shown in the figure.
 There exists an uniform electric field _E_ downward along with the gravitational field _g_.
 Calculate the range, maximum height and time of flight in the motion of this charged ball.
 Neglect the effect of air and treat the ball as a point mass.

  hmax